What is composite bonding?

 Composite bonding is a great fix for many patients for a number of reasons.
 Firstly it’s a quick appointment and patients only need to visit the dentist or dental hygiene therapist once to have the treatment completed.
 So it’s a one visit treatment.
 This saves you time and money.
 This is unlike porcelain veneers that take a number of appointments and can take up to three weeks to complete.

-Another advantage of composite or resin bonding is that it doesn’t damage the underlying tooth.
+Another advantage of resin over porcelain is that it doesn’t damage the underlying tooth.
 It is the least invasive way of getting teeth restored and fits well with the Smileworks culture of less invasive, conservative dentistry.
 This simply means that we are always thinking about the health and future of your smile and not just concentrating on the here and now or trying to take as much money from you as possible.
 We have plenty of patients here and get to do the work we love so can focus on what you want not on what’s best for us.
-Sadly, in 2018 the same cannot be said of many dentists here in Liverpool.
+Sadly, in 2020 the same cannot be said of many dentists here in Liverpool.